jaredmejia/research-f20-sp22/practical-deep-learning-course/lesson-4-mnist-basics/lesson-4-notes.md

 12. **What is SGD?**
   - a method for automatically updating the weights of our model based on a loss function
 13. **Why does SGD use mini-batches?**
-  -
+  - using the whole dataset and taking the average to calculate the gradient would take a very long time
+  - using one data item at a time for the optimization step would result in imprecise and unstable gradients
+  - mini-batches compromise between the two
+  - mini-batches also allow the GPUs to perform processes more efficiently
 14. **What are the seven steps in SGD for machine learning?**
+  - Step 1: Initialize the parameters
+  - Step 2: Calculate the predictions
+  - Step 3: Calculate the loss
+  - Step 4: Calculate the gradients
+  - Step 5: Step the weights
+  - Step 6: Repeat the process
+  - Step 7: Stop
 15. **How do we initialize the weights in a model?**
-  - randomly
+  - with random values if we are starting of a model from scratch
+  - using the parameters from another model if we are using transfer learning
 16. **What is "loss"?**
   - a measure of the performance of our model
   - usually, a small loss is treated as good and a large loss is treated as bad
 17. **Why can't we always use a high learning rate?**
-  -
+  - a higher learning rate might result in our model not being able to converge upon the minimum value with respect to the loss function
-18. What is a "gradient"?
+18. **What is a "gradient"?**
+  - in deep learning, the gradient is the value of a function's derivative at a certain point
+  - the gradient combined with the learning rate tells us how much to change our weights by
-19. Do you need to know how to calculate gradients yourself?
+19. **Do you need to know how to calculate gradients yourself?**
+  - PyTorch will do it for you
-20. Why can't we use accuracy as a loss function?
+20. **Why can't we use accuracy as a loss function?**
+  - using accuracy as a loss function would result in the gradients being 0 almost everywhere, since a small change in the weights most likely won't change the prediction entirely
-21. Draw the sigmoid function.
-What is special about its shape?
+21. **Draw the sigmoid function.
+What is special about its shape?**
+  - The sigmoid function is an S-shaped function with asymptotes at y=0 and y=1
-22. What is the difference between a loss function and a metric?
+22. **What is the difference between a loss function and a metric?**
+  - a loss function is what we use for automated learning while a metric is what is used to judge the performance of a model
-23. What is the function to calculate new weights using a learning rate?
+23. **What is the function to calculate new weights using a learning rate?**
-24. What does the DataLoader class do?
+24. **What does the DataLoader class do?**
-25. Write pseudocode showing the basic steps taken in each epoch for SGD.
+25. **Write pseudocode showing the basic steps taken in each epoch for SGD.**
-26. Create a function that, if passed two arguments [1,2,3,4] and 'abcd', returns [(1, 'a'), (2, 'b'), (3, 'c'), (4, 'd')].
-What is special about that output data structure?
+26. **Create a function that, if passed two arguments [1,2,3,4] and 'abcd', returns [(1, 'a'), (2, 'b'), (3, 'c'), (4, 'd')].
+What is special about that output data structure?**
-27. What does view do in PyTorch?
+27. **What does view do in PyTorch?**
-28. What are the "bias" parameters in a neural network?
-Why do we need them?
+28. **What are the "bias" parameters in a neural network?
+Why do we need them?**
-29. What does the @ operator do in Python?
+29. **What does the @ operator do in Python?**
-23. What does the backward method do?
+23. **What does the backward method do?**
-24. Why do we have to zero the gradients?
+24. **Why do we have to zero the gradients?**
-25. What information do we have to pass to Learner?
+25. **What information do we have to pass to Learner?**
-26. Show Python or pseudocode for the basic steps of a training loop.
+26. **Show Python or pseudocode for the basic steps of a training loop.**
-27. What is "ReLU"?
-Draw a plot of it for values from -2 to +2.
+27. **What is "ReLU"?
+Draw a plot of it for values from -2 to +2.**
-28. What is an "activation function"?
+28. **What is an "activation function"?**
-29. What's the difference between F.relu and nn.ReLU?
+29. **What's the difference between F.relu and nn.ReLU?**
-30. The universal approximation theorem shows that any function can be approximated as closely as needed using just one nonlinearity.
-So why do we normally use more?
+30. **The universal approximation theorem shows that any function can be approximated as closely as needed using just one nonlinearity.
+So why do we normally use more?**